valarnet/valarnet-blog/posts/flow-trace-ip-rope-in-check-failed.md

   - "fortinet"
   - "FortiOS"
 ---
-When performing flow traces on a FortiGate firewall, one of the error messages that may get thrown is the "iprope_in_check() check failed, drop"
+When performing flow traces on a FortiGate firewall, one of the messages that may get thrown is the "iprope_in_check() check failed, drop"

 Flow trace is typically done by executing a variation of these commands with the filters as desired.
 ```